symbol/symbol-docs/source/getting-started/first-application.rst

     :delim: ;
     :widths: 20 30 50

-    Deadline; Default (2 hours) ; The maximum amount of time to include the transaction on the blockchain.
-A transaction will be dropped if it stays unconfirmed after the stipulated time.
-The parameter is defined in hours and must in a range of 1 to 23 hours.
+    Deadline; Default (2 hours) ; The maximum amount of time to wait for the transaction to be included on the blockchain.
+A transaction will be dropped if it stays unconfirmed after this amount of time.
+The parameter is defined in hours and must be in the 1 to 6 range (1 to 48 for :ref:`aggregate-bonded` transactions).
     Recipient; TCHBDE...32I; The recipient account address.
 In this case, the customer's address.
     Mosaics; [1 ``7cdf3b117a3c40cc``]; The array of mosaics to send.
     Message; enjoy your ticket; The attached message.